The Heart of a Nurse

 “I was so impressed with her kindness and acceptance of so many different people and how they lived,” Melody says.
 “I so enjoyed being there and learning from her from a community standpoint.”

-Loving the people and work so much, Melody attended the trip with Professor Morton a second year, continuing to learn about the link between traditional healing and modern medicine and about the best ways to incorporate her patients’ culture into their specific care.
+Loving the people and work so much, Melody attended the trip with Professor Morton a second year.
+She continued to learn about the link between traditional healing and modern medicine and about the best ways to incorporate her patients’ culture into their specific care.
 Through some of Professor Morton’s personal connections in the area, Melody gained an even deeper appreciation of the rich culture and values of the Hopi Tribe and Navajo Nation, as well as the unique challenges they face as Indigenous American people.

-“Marsha is the one I can credit for inspiring my love for the Hopi and the Navajo,” Melody says, adding that she knew her heart would always be drawn back to the people she had connected with so deeply.
+“Marsha is the one I give credit to for inspiring my love for the Hopi and the Navajo,” Melody says, adding that she knew her heart would always be drawn back to the people she had connected with so deeply.
 “I knew that someday I would give my time to them—give anything I could.”

-Additionally, The Beating Hearts has helped launch a mobile library and a computer lab that travel between the Hopi Tribe’s 12 villages, connecting individuals without transportation to media resources.
+Additionally, The Beating Hearts has helped support a mobile library and a computer lab that travel between the Hopi Tribe’s 12 villages, connecting individuals without transportation to media resources.
 They have also partnered with Dolly Parton’s Imagination Library to provide children up to age five with monthly reading material to foster early literacy.

 Melody’s continuing lifetime of service in nursing and beyond is inextricably connected to her education at Westminster, and she still fondly recalls her time there.